Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey: Experiments

-\textbf{Implementation Details} \\ We summarize the implementation details and datasets of supervised algorithms and zero-shot algorithms in Table~\ref{tab:sm-im} and Table~\ref{tab:zm-im}, respectively.
+\textbf{Implementation Details.} We summarize the implementation details and datasets of supervised algorithms and zero-shot algorithms in Table 4 and Table 5 of the \textbf{Supplementary}, respectively.
 For supervised algorithms, we describe the configurations in the training process and testing process, including batch size, training iterations, learning rate, the sampling steps in the training process, and the sampling steps in the inference process.
 For zero-shot-based methods, we clarify the pre-trained diffusion model, evaluated datasets, and sampling steps in the inference process.
-The commonly-used data augmentation strategies are composed of rotation and flip operations.
+The commonly used data augmentation strategies are composed of rotation and flip operations.